Richard Marshal, 3rd Earl of Pembroke: The Marshal War

 It may have been the stalemate in the war in England that persuaded Earl Richard to sail for Ireland on 2 February 1234, finding his province of Leinster to be loyal and committed.
 Here he found that his able younger brother, Gilbert Marshal, had managed since summer 1233 to institute a truce between his party and the king's justiciar Maurice fitz Gerald and his allies, the rival regional lords Walter de Lacy and Richard de Burgh.
 This appears to have frustrated the earl, but around mid-March, he seized the opportunity to attack de Burgh who had come out more strongly for the king, and so he organised a raid against him, in alliance with the Irish of the province of Thomond which alarmed the earl's enemies by taking several de Burgh castles in quick succession.
 De Burgh and de Lacy retaliated by their own rapid strike out of Meath which besieged the Marshal castle of Kildare.
 On 1 April 1234, Earl Richard and a small column of cavalry reached the siege lines on the Curragh.
 Attempted negotiations by the Templar brothers failed and in the succeeding mêlée the earl was cut off from his men, surrounded and unhorsed.
 He suffered a fatal wound during his capture.
 He lingered for two weeks but died of his injuries on 15 April 1234, while the justiciar and his allies subdued Leinster.
 Richard was buried in the Franciscan friary of Kilkenny.
 He was succeeded by his brother, Gilbert, at the time a clergyman, who had to deal with the aftermath of salvaging the Marshal fortunes and prosecuting the inevitable formal feud between his family and his brother's killers.

-The death of Richard Marshal ended the long connection between the Marshals and their Continental lands, as his brother Gilbert did not succeed them.
+The death of Richard Marshal ended the long connection between the Marshals and their Continental lands, as his brother Gilbert did not succeed to them.
 Little is known subsequently of Richard's widow Gervasia, who died in 1238 or 1239.
 She was childless by him, though had several heirs from her two previous husbands.